On the ergodic theory of free group actions by real-analytic circle diffeomorphisms: The case of an exceptional minimal set

 Now, if $g$ is a first-return, the above arguments imply that $\gamma_n=\gamma$.
 Thus,~$g(\hI_+)~\subset~\widetilde{M}_{\gamma}$, and hence $g(\hI_+)\subset I$.
 Finally, the left endpoint of $g(\hI_+)$ is an accumulation point of~$\Lambda\cap g(\hI_+)$, which implies $g(\hI_+)\subset \hI_+$.
 In the same way we get $g(\hI_-)\subset \hI_-$, and putting together these two inclusions, we obtain $g(\hI)\subset \hI$. \end{proof}

 \begin{lemma} There exist first-returns $g_+$ and $g_-$, fixing~$x_+$ and~$x_-$, respectively.
 Moreover,

-Finally, $g_- \neq g_+$. \end{lemma} \begin{proof} Literally repeating the arguments of the proof of Lemma~\ref{l:ends}, we may find first-returns $g_{\pm}$ fixing the endpoints $x_{\pm}$ of~$I$, and we may check that $g_+\neq g_-$.
+Finally, $g_- \neq g_+$. \end{lemma} \begin{proof} By repeating word by word the arguments of the proof of Lemma~\ref{l:ends}, we may find first-returns $g_{\pm}$ fixing the endpoints $x_{\pm}$ of~$I$, and we may check that $g_+\neq g_-$.
 Finally,~$g_+$ fixes $x_+$, and hence (due to the invariance of $\Lambda$) it also fixes~$\hat{x}_+$ and $\hat{x}_+^*$.
 The same arguments apply for $g_-$. \end{proof}

-\begin{lemma} If $g_+$ writes as $g_+ = \gamma_n \cdots \gamma_1$, then a right neighborhood of $\hat{x}_+^*$ is contained in $\widetilde{M}_{\emr{\widetilde{\gamma}}}$, where $\emr{\widetilde{\gamma}} := \gamma_n$ if $g_+$ is topologically contracting towards $\hat{x}_+^*$ in such a neighborhood, and $\emr{\widetilde{\gamma}} := \gamma_1^{-1}$ otherwise. \end{lemma} \begin{proof} The same arguments as those of proof of Lemma~\ref{l:lr-r} (combined with Lemma~\ref{l:exterior-components} in case $\hat{x}_+^*\neq x_+$) prove this lemma. \end{proof}
+\begin{lemma} If $g_+$ writes as $g_+ = \gamma_n \cdots \gamma_1$, then a right neighborhood of $\hat{x}_+^*$ is contained in $\widetilde{M}_{\widetilde{\gamma}}$, where $\widetilde{\gamma} := \gamma_n$ if $g_+$ is topologically contracting towards $\hat{x}_+^*$ in such a neighborhood, and $\widetilde{\gamma} := \gamma_1^{-1}$ otherwise. \end{lemma} \begin{proof} The same arguments as those of proof of Lemma~\ref{l:lr-r} (combined with Lemma~\ref{l:exterior-components} in case $\hat{x}_+^*\neq x_+$) prove this lemma. \end{proof}

 \begin{lemma} Neither $g_{-}$ nor $g_+$ have fixed points on $\hat{I}$.
 Moreover, $g_{-}'(x_{-})\ge 1$, and $g_{+}'(x_{+}) \ge 1$. \end{lemma}

 \begin{proof} In the same way as in Lemma~\ref{l:der=1}, we notice that if $g_+$ had a fixed point inside~$\hI$, then in a small left neighborhood of $\hat{x}_+$ there would be a fundamental domain for its action intersecting~$\Lambda$.
 At any point of this domain (hence at some points of $\Lambda$), the sum of derivatives along all the geodesics would be uniformly bounded, which in contradiction with Lemma~\ref{l:inf-sum}.
 The inequality $g_{+}'(x_+)\ge 1$ follows using the same arguments as in Lemma~\ref{l:der=1}: otherwise, we would have $x_+\in \widetilde{M}_{\gamma}$. \end{proof}